devsaurus/hass-smartbox/README.md

    ...
 ```

+> [!WARNING]
-**Warning: currently logs might include credentials, so please be careful when
+> Currently logs might include credentials, so please be careful when
-sharing excerpts from logs**
+sharing excerpts from logs

 See the [Home Assistant logger docs] for how to view the actual logs.
 Please
 file a [Github issue] with any problems.

 ## TODO
-* config_flow (only configured via yaml atm)
-* Handle adding and removing entities properly
 * Graceful cleanup/shutdown of update task
+* use a coordinator to update data (and use the websocket to propagate data)

+> [!NOTE]
+> The initial version of this integration was made by [graham33](https://github.com/graham33) but it was not maintained.

 [custom repository]: https://hacs.xyz/docs/faq/custom_repositories
 [Github issue]: https://github.com/ajtudela/hass-smartbox/issues